unraid/docs/docs/unraid-os/troubleshooting/data-recovery.md

-At this point, it is strongly recommended that you click on the flash drive on the Main tab and select the option to download a backup of the flash drive.
+At this point, it is strongly recommended that you click on the flash drive on the Main tab and select the option to download a backup of the flash device.
 It is always good practice to do this any time you make a significant change.

 ## Using _ddrescue_ to recover data from a failing disk